OliverArthur/potential-bassoon/README.md

 git clone https://github.com/OliverArthur/potential-bassoon.git
 ```

-Then you have to cd to the directory and run the following command:
+Then you have to `cd potential-bassoon` to the directory and run the following command:

 **Yarn:** if your prefer to use yarn instead of npm.